stuerp/foo_vis_spectrum_analyzer/README.md

 v0.8.1.0-alpha1, 2025-xx-xx

+* New: The graph horizontal alignment setting has a new *Fit* option to make the Bar visualization use the complete width of the graph (minus the X-axis when enabled).
+* Improved: Going forward older versions of the component will be able to read the configuration and preset files from newer versions in case you want or need to downgrade.
 * Fixed: Artwork not showing up when a track is already playing when switching to fullscreen.
 (0.8.0.0-beta2 regression)

 You can read the full history [here](docs/History.md).